tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Get-Blob-Metadata.md

  This operation also supports the use of conditional headers to get the blob's metadata operation only if a specified condition is met.
 For more information, see [Specifying Conditional Headers for Blob Service Operations](Specifying-Conditional-Headers-for-Blob-Service-Operations.md).

-### Request Headers (Client-provided Encryption Keys)
+### Request Headers (Client-provided encryption keys)

 Beginning with version 2019-02-02, the following headers may be provided to read a blob encrypted with a client-provided key.
 Encryption with a client-provided key (and the corresponding set of headers) is optional.
-If a blob has been encrypted with a client-provided key, then these headers are required to complete this operation successfully.
+If a blob has been encrypted with a client-provided key, then these headers are required to complete the operation successfully.

 |Request header|Description|
 |--------------------|-----------------|